-Use of AR features in retail and eCommerce help in offering better customer engagement, retention, brand awareness, and eventually leading to more sales.
+The use of AR features in retail and eCommerce helps in offering better customer engagement, retention, brand awareness, and eventually leading to more sales.
 Some AR features may also help customers make better purchase decisions.

 AR also has the potential to deliver enhanced education and learning by transforming textbooks and classrooms into interactive experiences.

 Several applications available today on the app store offer AR aids in learning and development for children.

 From flying in airlines to driving your own car, augmented reality applications are helping in making transportation easier, more efficient, and in turn safer.

 AR has aided in making autonomous cars a reality, thus minimizing human inputs and errors in driving.